J-SNACKKB/FLIP/splits/conservation/README.md

 ### Dataset description

-The Coervation split stem from a [2021 publication](https://link.springer.com/article/10.1007/s00439-021-02411-y) which aims at predicting the conservation score of the residues of a protein sequence.
+The Conservation split stem from a [2021 publication](https://link.springer.com/article/10.1007/s00439-021-02411-y) which aims at predicting the conservation score of the residues of a protein sequence.

 This is a well-known dataset and it is used to validate the behavior of code and models.
 Only provided a `sampled` split for this purpose.